cloudmesh-community/book/chapters/git/github.md

 Before you can work with a repository in an easy fashion you need to upload a public key in order to access your repository.
-Naturally, you need to generate a key first which is explained in
+Naturally, you need to generate a key first which is explained in the section about ssh key generation (:o: TODO: lessons-ssh-generate-key include link ) before you upload one.

-\TODO{lessons-ssh-generate-key}
-before you upload one.
 Copy the contents of your `.ssh/id_rsa.pub` file and add them to [your github keys](https://github.com/settings/keys).

 More information on this topic can be found on the [github Web